Tafara-N/alx-low_level_programming/printf/README.md

 - GitHub repository: `printf`

-9. Print some money and give it to us for the rain forests
+### 9. Print some money and give it to us for the rain forests
-#advanced
-Score: 0.0% (Checks completed: 100.0%)

 Handle the field width for non-custom conversion specifiers.

 **Repo:**
 - GitHub repository: `printf`

-10. The negative is the equivalent of the composer's score, and the print the performance
+### 10. The negative is the equivalent of the composer's score, and the print the performance
-#advanced
-Score: 0.0% (Checks completed: 97.62%)

 Handle the precision for non-custom conversion specifiers.

 **Repo:**
 - GitHub repository: `printf`

 ### 11. It's depressing when you're still around and your albums are out of print